|Stanmore Country Park|

-The woodland supports a good fern and bryophyte flora.
-On the drier woodland floor are shade tolerant plants including bluebell (shown at left, image by Marian Sartin), enchanter's nightshade, pignut, slender false-brome, herb robert and wood poa, whilst wood anemones generate a splash of white along woodland margins in the spring.
+The woodland supports a good fern and bryophyte flora (picture at right).
+On the drier woodland floor are shade tolerant plants including bluebell, enchanter's nightshade, pignut, slender false-brome, herb robert and wood poa, whilst wood anemones generate a splash of white along woodland margins in the spring.
 Wood sorrel is rare within the site but can be found in the ground flora of the older woodland.

 The ponds at the southern corner of the site are balancing ponds dug in the 1980s to protect the nearby underground car park from flooding.
 Plants to be found there include water plantain, reed mace, false-fox sedge, great willow herb, floating sweetgrass, soft rush, broad-leaved pondweed, pendulous sedge, and celery leaved buttercup.